 Continuing the theme of “worst in class” cards for these categories, my 2019 Season Highlights card celebrated Albert Pujols and his 2000th RBI.
 Were I a modern fan you might imagine that my objection to the card was the now popular belief that RBIs are overrated and nearly meaningless.
 Nope!
 On the contrary, I LOVE RBIs, and you’ll never take that away from me.

-Mainly, and perhaps unfairly, I tend to see Pujols as a juicer, rendering his numbers and achievements (in my mind) meaningless and empty.
+Mainly, and perhaps unfairly, the impact of the PED era was a knee-jerk distrust of any player who puts up incredible numbers, which of course Pujols did year after year in St. Louis.
 Beyond that the card kinda sucks in that the back is simply a too small to read checklist for cards 61-120.
 While I needed checklists back in the day, I have to imagine nobody actually uses them these days.
 First, the full checklist is always on the internet, and second, we’ve all been trained not to take a pen or marker to our cards anymore.
 As such, I’d much prefer to read about a highlight, however cheap, than see a bunch of tiny names and checkboxes, including the unchecked box for this very card, which is kind of funny when you think about it.

 Finally, it’s hard to recall Pujols and his RBI totals without being reminded of the oddball recalculation of Babe Ruth’s RBI numbers.
 Hey, it’s one thing to turn Hack Wilson’s 190 RBI into 191 for accuracy’s sake, but it’s another to subtract hundreds of RBIs from the Babe just because the stat itself wasn’t yet official.
 Please, Baseball, do you even think about how long some of us spent memorizing all these stats and records as kids?
 I’m gonna say 4,191 hours!